Implementing PolyChromatic PitchColor with MIDI

 Finale music notation software only supports the assignment of a single color per pitch/per score (i.e. A = red only).

-My workaround is to export each page of the score as an SVG (scalable vector graphics) file and import/place it into Affinity Designer ($50).
-Vector graphics editing enables the creation of colorized noteheads and symbol shapes.
+My workaround is to export each page of the score as an PNG (portable network graphics) file and import/place it into Affinity Designer ($50).
+Raster graphics editing enables the creation of layers of colorized noteheads and symbol shapes.
 But with this method, the color rendering looks fairly dull on a digital display.
 I wonder if this has something to do with the superimposed layering that these type of editors use; or maybe they were optimized for print media.
 I am still trying to figure out how to get a vivid, LED-like display of colorized noteheads.

-Finally, I export each SVG image file as a PDF (portable document format) file and combine the pages into a multipage score file for web publication.
+Finally, I export each PNG image file as a PDF (portable document format) file and combine the pages into a multipage score file for web publication.

 Affinity Designer or Illustrator can also import PDF files and this might be an easy method to colorize polychromatic scores created within any monochromatic music notation software – or to modify formerly chromatic compositions.